realm/unity-examples-3d-chess/tutorial/unity_sync_realm.md

 ## Introduction

 Playing a game locally can be fun at times.
 But there is nothing more exciting than playing with or against the whole world.
-Using Realm Sync you can easily synchronise data between multiple instances and turn your local game into an online experience.
+Using Realm Sync you can easily synchronize data between multiple instances and turn your local game into an online experience.

 In [a previous tutorial](https://github.com/realm/unity-examples-3d-chess/blob/local-realm/tutorial/unity_local_realm.md) we showed how to use Realm locally to persist your game's data.
 We will build on the local Realm to show how to easily transition to Realm Sync.